KingCosmic/phaser-react/README.md

 ### Setup

-First add us to your game configs global plugins
+First let us import the package and add the config to your game configs global plugins

 ```js
 import ReactUI from "phaser3-react";